jona70x/thread-mart/README.md

 login.html: This page contains a background video and a form that allows.
 It uses the boostrap validation features.

-register.html: This page contains a registration form that uses the boostrap validation classes.## Color Reference
+register.html: This page contains a registration form that uses the boostrap validation classes.